taparkins/shellgame/README.md

  - Colors and other effects for console UI output.

 ## Demo
-The current working version of this code can be found at: http://aricmakesgames.net/codegame/main.html

 As the shell language is still in development, and the filesystem has not yet been implemented, interactions right now are limited.
 Here is a simple run down of visible interactions:

  - Variables can be assigned to and referenced.
 All variables are case-sensitive, alpha-numeric names, prefixed by a `$`.
 For example: